dinovski/histomx/README.md

 3. Install all R packages and dependencies.

-First, download the 'histomx_pckgs.Rdmpd' file in the 'static' folder.
+First, download the 'histomx_pckgs.Rdmpd' file in the 'static' directory.

 Then run the following commands in the terminal or in RStudio.
 This will only install missing packages and dependencies.